RavenousLegs

 Barter of vegetables at floating market on Dal Lake, Kashmir

-Sometimes even "3rd person" aids in exchanging vegetables by holding the shikhara while the other two do their barter business.
+Sometimes, even the “3rd person” helps in exchanging vegetables by holding the shikhara while the other two engage in their barter.

 Barter of vegetables at floating market on Dal Lake, Kashmir